Telemetry API examples

 }

-Company 4 wants to analyze their cost per client per region.
-This request requires two associated cost Dimensions, Client and Region.
+Scenario: You want to track cost per client per region.
+This requires two Dimensions in the associated_cost field: Client and Region.

 {